 After the upload completes, you should see Upload successful, as shown in the following image.

 Add a Modeler Flow to your Watson Studio Project

 Select Modeler flow.

-Select From File, browse to where you cloned this repository, select the Demand Forecast.str file, then click Create.
+Select From File, browse to where you cloned this repository, and open the Demand Forecast.str file from the optimize-procurement-and-inventory-with-ai/tutorials/spss-tutorial directory, then click Create.

 Import the data

-You should see your flow, as shown below.
+You should see your flow, as shown in the following figure.